History of Madison

 By 1814 a post office had been established, and a public library collection, first opened by subscription in 1792, was housed in a variety of Main Street stores.
 From the mid-nineteenth century onward, the town of Madison had evolved from an agriculture- and maritime-based economy to a community of merchants, tradespeople, and professionals who worked in business, law, and medicine.
 Between 1811 and 1825, three turnpike roads had been built for travel to Durham, Essex, and New Haven.
 Visiting city-dwellers bought property along the shore, and cottagers swelled the population from June through August.
 Despite the 300 cottages built by 1904, the town still remained small.
 In 1900 the year-round residents numbered only about 1,500 souls—and grew to only triple that figure (4,567 in 1960) after the railroads, trolleys, and Connecticut Turnpike had made migration from the cities to the shoreline easier.

-Originally a private school that took boarders as well as local students, the Academy eventually became town property, and a high school was established there, “open to all town pupils of 12 years or over at the rate of $4.00 for a term of 12 weeks.”
 In November 1884 the Madison-born philanthropist Daniel Hand erected a brick academy just east of the green and gave it to the town for use as a public high school, under the condition that an academy always be kept there.
 Expanded over time to hold twelve grades, the school most recently served elementary students; it is now closed.
+While Hand stipulated that “if the building is ever not to be used as an educational institution, it is to be sold and the money is to be used for the education of [African Americans] in the South," the Town of Madison was released from this obligation in 1958, when the town's new high school was named Daniel Hand High School.

 Modern Times come to Madison